 The final result of this cooking method is tender beef that melts in your mouth.
 Braising is the method of choice for large, less tender cuts of beef such as a Pot Roast or Brisket, using a small amount of liquid.

 Braising can be done on your stovetop, in a slow cooker or in the oven, depending on your recipe.
 Before you start preparing the beef, be sure to pat it dry with paper towels.
 This helps it brown more evenly.
 If your recipe calls for a spice rub or seasoning mix, now's the time to sprinkle it on.
 Salt and pepper works great, too.
-It also helps to chop up or open any vegetables you'll be using later.
+It also helps to chop now any vegetables you'll be using later.

 Most braising recipes include a variety of chopped vegetables, such as carrots, celery, onions and garlic.
 Chefs call these aromatics, and you're about to find out why (your kitchen will soon smell amazing).
 Add them to a pan and sauté until they begin to soften.
 If your recipe doesn't call for vegetables, it's OK to skip this step.

-Carefully return the meat to the pan or slow cooker.
+Carefully return the beef to the pan or slow cooker.
 Depending on your recipe, now's the time to add more liquid, such as the beef broth or wine you used for deglazing.
 Then turn down the heat per your recipe, cover it with a tight-fitting lid and let that moist heat work its magic.

 You’ll be mighty tempted, but it’s important to avoid lifting the lid, which releases valuable heat and moisture and can significantly increase the cooking time.